runtime-env/import-meta-env/docs/guide/extra-topic/sensitive-environment-variables.md

 It's always a good idea to provide all team members with information about required environment variables, including sensitive ones.

-To do this, you can create two separate example files and pass the public file to the `import-meta-env` option:
+To do this, you can create two separate example files and pass the public file to the `example` option:

 ```ini
 # .env.example.public